 How to sell to the lookers:

 - Make your website attractive.
-You need compelling copy on your web or store pages, as well as a beautiful design.
-The goal is to guide the looker’s attention to the right places on your website and keep them engaged.
+You need a beautiful design and a good UX on your landing page.
+The goal is to guide the lookers down the funnel and keep them engaged.

 - Remove any obstacles.
 Pop-ups, ads, confusing navigation, or lack of quick customer support can make them look away.

-This customer type has an interest in your product only because you reduced its price.
-It’s quite unlikely that the discount-seekers would buy it at the regular price.
+This customer type has an interest in your product only because you reduced its price tag.
+It’s pretty unlikely that the discount-seekers would buy it at the regular price.

-These customers are analytical and look for the best deals they can find.
-They are good researchers and could buy a product they didn’t plan for only because they found a bargain.
+They’re analytical and look for the best deals they can find.
+They are good researchers and could buy a product they didn’t plan for only because they can grab a bargain.

-Discount-seekers can be tricky to approach.
-But you can convince them to stay with you if you handle them the right way.
+Discount customers can be tricky to approach.
+But you can convince them to stay loyal to your business if you handle them the right way.